letoram/durden/menu.md

 transition - like toggling displays on/off.

 ## Coming Features
-The following changes are planned for the menu in the near future:
+The following changes are planned for the menu:

  - Ability to switch between prefix- matching and pattern- matching
  - Mouse and touchpad gesture navigation
  - Mouse Cursor warping to reduce movement
  - Tooltips for each entry
  - Better Widget- area layouting
- - External Widget ICON subsegment added to statusbar, POPUP tried to ICON
+ - External Widget ICON subsegment added to statusbar, Widget+POPUP tied to ICON
+ - Searchable menu paths
+ - Client- provided menus merged into target- group
  - "Popup"- style for floating layout mode
  - FUSE- based mountable interface for filesystem- access